Tutoriels Backend

 - In some cases all dependencies can be updated except typescript

-- Delete package-lock.json file and node_modules directory
+- Delete the package-lock.json file and the node_modules directory

 npm install